ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 - **Authoring tools** (e.g. comment section on the website (review) is considered an authoring tool)
 - **Biometrics, voice and video communication, real-time text**

-### Consider aiming for WCAG 2.2 Level AA2-level-aa
+### Consider aiming for WCAG 2.2 Level AA

-WCAG 2.2 will soon be part of EN 301 549, and with that, a part of WAD and the EAA.
-An update to EN 301 549 is scheduled for 2025\.
-It is expected that version 4.1.1 of EN 301 549 will incorporate WCAG 2.2 by the end of 2025 or early 2026\.
+WCAG 2.2 will soon be part of EN 301 549, and with that, a part of the Web Accessibility Directive (WAD) and the EAA.
+It is expected that version 4.1.1 of EN 301 549 will incorporate WCAG 2.2 by the end of 2025, or early 2026\.

-Even if not incorporated into the laws yet, it will save you time in the future and is considered to be the best practice, to use WCAG 2.2.
+Even if not incorporated into the laws yet, conforming to WCAG 2.2 will save you time in the future and is considered the best practice.
 It is already a standard.

 ### Make documents accessible